Venice

 The district of Venice Castello may not be the city’s best-known area (sestiere), but it is the largest, and there’s plenty here to make it worth a visit.
 Even better, […]

-If you’re planning to experience the Redentore as part of your Venice day trip, you’ll definitely want to make the most of the time you have available in this magical city.
+If you’re planning to experience the Redentore Festival as part of your trip, you’ll definitely want to make the most of your time in this magical city.
 Wondering what to see in Venice?
-Here are some ideas for your day trip to Venice – and if it’s raining and you want to go indoors for a while, these are the best 5 museums to see in Venice.
+Here are some ideas for your day trip to Venice – and if it’s raining and you want to go indoors for a while, these are the best 5 museums to visit in Venice.

 Venice